Terms of Reference (TOR)

-- To Increase the capacity of FtMA field teams, partners, area representatives and MoA staff by training them to transfer knowledge on CA, best farming practice and promote agroforestry
+- To Increase the capacity of FtMA field teams, partners, area representatives and MoA staff by training them to transfer knowledge on CA, and best farming practices and promote agroforestry

-- To transfer knowledge to farmers on CA, best farming practice and agroforestry through demonstrations, field days and group learning interactions
+- To transfer knowledge to farmers on CA, best farming practices and agroforestry through demonstrations, field days and group learning interactions

-- To increase the capacity of mechanisation service providers (MSP) to offer best land preparation techniques associated with CA
+- To increase the capacity of mechanization service providers (MSP) to offer the best land preparation techniques associated with CA

 The programme coverage will be across 12 Counties in Kenya: Narok; Nakuru; Elgeyo Marakwet; Nyandarua; Meru; Tharaka Nithi; Busia; Homabay; Kisumu; Kakamega; Migori; Siaya